dirtgirlcity/moonscript/docs/reference.md

 } = obj2
 ```

-It's common to extract values from at table and assign them the local variables
+It's common to extract values from a table and assign them to local variables
 that have the same name as the key.
 In order to avoid repetition we can use the
 `:` prefix operator: